Website Compliance Requirements: Steps to a Smooth Process

 - Clear information for a cardholder about the communication method

 What’s more, don’t forget about providing a descriptor to make it easy to identify the purchase, with the name that will be recognisable for your customers.
 Unequivocal transaction identifier must be assigned to every transaction for reference in case of conflicts or issues.

 And last but not least, is your business GDPR-compliant?
-The GDPR (The General Data Protection regulation), a new privacy law introduced in by the European Union includes new rules for businesses on how to manage personal data.
+The GDPR (The General Data Protection regulation), a new privacy law introduced by the European Union that includes new rules for businesses on how to manage personal data.
 According to the regulations, merchants should follow good practices to stay compliant to the EU rules.
 Read more about GDPR recommendations for merchants in this blog post.